Luxembourg

 The Luxembourg National Research Fund (FNR) is the main funder of research activities in Luxembourg.

-The FNR invests public funds and private donations into research projects in various branches of science and the humanities, with an emphasis on selected core strategic areas.
-Furthermore, it supports and coordinates activities to strengthen the link between science and society and to raise awareness for research.
-The FNR also advises the Luxembourg government on research policy and strategy.
+We, FNR invest public funds and private donations into research projects in various branches of science and the humanities, with an emphasis on selected core strategic areas.
+Furthermore, we support and coordinate activities to strengthen the link between science and society and to raise awareness for research.
+We also advise the Luxembourg government on research policy and strategy.

 The FNR aims to be a driving force for Luxembourg’s innovation capabilities and focuses on the following three strategic objectives to foster research with impact.

-- Attaining scientific leadership in key areas: By setting the highest quality standards, we contribute toestablishing international research excellence in Luxembourg.
+1. Attaining scientific leadership in key areas: By setting the highest quality standards, we contribute to establishing international research excellence in Luxembourg.
 By attracting and training the most talented scientists, we help to build critical mass in key research areas, thereby supporting economic development and societal progress.

 support an active exchange between scientists and the public at large.

 A multi-annual contract between the FNR and the Government (Contract, concluded with the Ministry of Higher Education and Research) sets the budgetary frame for the well-defined short- and long-term objectives.
-For the period of 2018-2021 the FNR has a budget of 264 mio EUR.
+For the implementation of the activities covered by this agreement, the Government authorises the FNR to make commitments up to an overall ceiling of 445 MEUR for the period 2022-2025.

 The budget allocation enables the FNR to implement its three strategic objectives, which are: